Macadamian/Cordova-BlinkUpSample/README.md

 Running Sample Application
 ===========
-It is recommended to build the project from the command line to start for iOS `cordova build ios` and Android `cordova build android`.

 You can run the application from within `Xcode` or `Android Studio`, or from the command line using `cordova run ios` or `cordova run android`.
+Note: if you choose to go the IDE route, make sure to run `cordova prepare <platform>`.

 Project Structure
 ===========